 Sales and Marketing

 Janet Viader grew up in the Napa Valley on the vineyards of VIADER which was founded in 1986 by her mother, Delia Viader.
 Janet has been involved in the family business since a very early age and has witnessed firsthand the growth of the business and brand.
-Janet completed her undergraduate degree in Political Science at the University of California at Berkeley and Sciences Po University in Paris, France.
+Janet studied Political Science at both the University of California at Berkeley and Sciences Po University in Paris, France.
 She has spent time in the wine regions of western Europe, Argentina, and back home in the Pacific Northwest improving her wine education, language skills and palate.
-Before officially joining the family business, she dedicated six months to a political research project in Argentina, where most of her family resides.
-She then spent a year working at Napa Legal Aid, providing free legal services to low-income families, seniors and immigrants.
-In January 2007, Janet joined the family business as the director of sales and marketing.
-She currently serves on the Board of "NG: The Next Generation in Wine," a collaborative marketing group of second generation family winemakers.
-Janet is also one of the youngest Board Directors elected to represent the Napa Vintners Association, the non-profit trade association responsible for promoting and protecting the Napa Valley appellation with a membership nearing 400 Napa Valley wineries.
+Before officially joining the family business in 2007, she helped lead a political research project in Argentina for a fellow Berkeley student, and spent lots of time her with her family in Buenos Aires.
+She also has experience working at Napa Legal Aid, providing free legal services to low-income families, seniors and immigrants.
+Janet currently assists the family business with sales and marketing.
+With her brother Alan, she is part of “NG: The Next Generation in Wine,” a collaborative marketing group of second generation family vintners.
+Janet is also very involved in important issues affecting Napa Valley and the vintner community.
+She is one of the youngest Board Directors elected to represent the Napa Valley Vintners, the non-profit trade association responsible for promoting and protecting the Napa Valley appellation, its wines and community, with a membership nearing 500 Napa Valley wineries.

 Cante Swearingen was born at the St. Helena Hospital just about 2 miles from VIADER.
 He grew up in the Napa Valley, and used to ride the school bus with Alan, Janet and Paul.
 He first got involved with fine wine and food doing sales with Chef Michael Chiarello.
 He also worked in a small family winery as Tasting Room Manager, where he was often called upon to help with winemaking in the cellar when customers were not tasting wines.
 Cante then spent eight years at Mumm Napa where he was managing the tasting room employees and operations while also happily waiting on over 100,000 guests per year.
 Cante's first day at VIADER was September 13, 2006 single-handedly running the Hospitality Program, and he has successfully coordinated with Mariela and her Culinary Program.
 For any wine tastings or special events, Cante is the best contact.
 He prides himself on having many satisfied customers who he likes to call: “VIADER Ambassadors.”
 Cante is also a Bocce Ball fanatic, playing every season and recently winning the local Spring League Championship with his team the Hone Dogs.
 They are one of the most decorated teams in St. Helena Bocce history.
 Cante is an avid sports fan and also grew up mountain biking around the Napa Valley and could probably tell you a few secret rides around the area, if you ask.
 We are proud to call Cante a member of the Viader family.